 The navigation example is also a single automaton.
 It models the motion of a point robot in a n-dimensional cube.
 The cube is partitioned into m^n rectangular regions and each such region is associated with a vector field described by the flow equations.
-We use a generalization method introduced in [4] to generate a n-dimensional navigation model.
-Similar with the motorcade model, in order to generate a not too complex model, we set both m and n as 3, in another word 27 regions/locations.
+We use a generalization method introduced in [4] to generate such a navigation mode, NAV_m_n.
+Similar with the motorcade model, in order to generate a not too complex model, we set both m and n as 2, 3, and 4 respectively.
 As the model is too large to put in the paper, we will omit the graphical presentation here.